About | Natural fitness | Vegan bodybuilding diet | Carbs | Training | Physique | Beyond Training

-This is what works for me.
-It helps me maintain the physique I have, which is 83 kg in weight and approximately 8% body fat.
+I'm not a bodybuilder.
+I just eat to maintain the physique I have, which is 83 kg in weight and approximately 8% body fat.

 Those are unnatural habits, which, if obsessed over, can lead to psychological issues.

 Just train hard and regularly and eat a whole foods, plant-based diet.

-I eat nutrient-dense foods to ensure my body is a disease-fighting environment, heavily concentrated with phytonutrients.
+I eat nutrient-dense foods to ensure my body is a disease-fighting environment.
+That means foods loaded with phytonutrients.

 I take a natural approach to fitness, in that I feel my way through it.

-I can't guarantee that eating like me will help you stack on muscle, or make you win that match or race, but I can give you an insight into healthy plant-based eating that will put you on the right road to becoming a better athlete.
+At the very least, I can give you an insight into healthy plant-based eating that will put you on the right road to becoming a better athlete.

-My Vegan Diet Plan
+My Vegan Bodybuilding Diet Plan

 What you will notice about my diet is the balance of beans, berries, cruciferous vegetables, greens, whole grains and nuts and seeds.

-There are thousands of plant-based recipes but I keep my meals pretty simple because I don't have a great deal of time for preparation.
+There are thousands of plant-based recipes you can refer to, but I keep my meals pretty simple because I don't have a great deal of time for preparation.

 So let's start with a typical day.